sheelis/cnc-spindle-light/README.md

 This project requires:
 - 1x WS2812B LED strip
 - 1x ATTiny85
+- 2x line or cross lasers
-- some buttons
+- some buttons and switches
-- some connectors
+- some 2.54mm connectors
-- some resistors
+- some THT resistors
 - 1x single-sided copper board
 - wooden block for milling the mount